For general questions and information about the coronavirus and education we refer to thewebsite of the Government of the Netherlands.

 Higher education and vocational education

-Classes will be spread over the week and day manage student flows.
-Both students and staff are to respect the 1.5 meter social distancing rule.
+There will be exceptions for students sitting exams or tests, for students with practical classes and for vulnerable students.
 For more information, please visit the institution's website and the website of the Government of the Netherlands.

 Dutch students abroad